 21 Therefore, the LORD heard this and was angry.
 Thus a fire was kindled against Jacob and anger also came up against Israel,

 22 Because they did not believe in God and did not trust in his salvation,

-23 Though he had commanded the clouds from above and opened the doors of heaven,
+23 Though he commanded the clouds from above and opened the doors of heaven,

-24 And had rained down manna upon them to eat and given them of the corn of heaven.
+24 And rained down manna upon them to eat and gave them the grain of heaven.

 25 Man ate angels' food.
 He sent them food to the full.